Superbstingray/DistanceCullingMirrors/README.md

  * Unity 2019.4.29f1
   ## Usage
   Add this script to any existing mirror or use one of the included mirror prefabs.

-  Setting the culling distnace to 0 disables the culling behaviour.
+ Setting the culling distance to 0 disables the culling behaviour.

 # Examples